 Audit Assurance Detail there has been no clear ownership to drive progress against strategic objectives.
 In addition, from our walkthrough discussions we noted a lack of resource to support the achievement of strategic objectives.
 The following medium risk findings were identified: Action plan - There is no specific action plan in place to allocate and monitor delivery of the Economic Strategy.
 Since the Strategy was produced in January 2021, we have been unable to see evidence of actions taken to achieve the four strategic objectives.
 Aims and objectives - The scope of the aims and objectives should be reviewed and updated to reflect changes due to current economic circumstances.
 The following low risk findings were identified: Performance measures - Performance measures are not clearly aligned to the four strategic objectives with no indication given of the frequency at which they should be measured.
-Partnership working- We identified that partnership working opportunities are often not maximised due to a lack of central contact who has the capacity to identify, evaluate and drive partnership working opportunities.
+Partnership working - We identified that partnership working opportunities are often not maximised due to a lack of central contact who has the capacity to identify, evaluate and drive partnership working opportunities.
 Planning (CIL/S106) Limited The purpose of this audit was to provide assurance that appropriate controls are in place to ensure the planning obligation processes are operating effectively.
 During our audit, two high risk and three medium risk findings were identified.
 This has resulted in a Limited assurance opinion.
-The following high risk findings were identified: Lack of CIL eligibility documentation - We reviewed a sample of 20 planning applications to confirm that the eligibility for CIL and any exemptions claimed had been
+The following high risk findings were identified: 1.
+Lack of CIL eligibility documentation - We reviewed a sample of 20 planning applications to confirm that the eligibility for CIL and any exemptions claimed had been

 Audit Assurance Detail appropriately documented.
 We identified that an audit trail has not been maintained for five (25%) CIL eligible planning applications.
 2. Calculation of CIL - From our sample testing of 20 planning applications, we identified 19 (95%) instances in which the calculation to support CIL charges could not be provided.
 In the one instance where evidence was provided, the calculation did not agree to the CIL amount charged.
 The following medium risk findings were identified: CIL Manual and S106 Documentation - The CIL Manual lacks version control and approval history.
 In addition, S106 processes documents need to be formalised and updated to clearly outline roles and responsibilities.
-Timeliness of CIL Liability Notice issue - From our testing of 20 CIL liabilities we found five out of 20 (25%) CIL Liability Notices had not been issued in a timely manner.
+2. Timeliness of CIL Liability Notice issue - From our testing of 20 CIL liabilities we found five out of 20 (25%) CIL Liability Notices had not been issued in a timely manner.
 3. CIL Monitoring - There is a lack of regular monitoring and reporting to senior management of outstanding CIL liabilities.
 From our sample of five CIL liabilities where developments had started, we noted one liability (20%) which was overdue by five months at the time of our testing.
 In addition, there is a lack of regular monitoring and reporting to stakeholders across the Council of CIL expenditure.
-Household Support Fund and Holiday & Food Grant Limited The Council requested a review of its processes and controls around the administration of the Holiday Support Fund (HSF) and Holiday and Food Grant (HFG), and its relationship with the Enfield Food Alliance (EFA).
+General Ledger Limited The audit was designed to provide assurance that robust processes are in place around the General Ledger (GL) maintained in the Council's financial system (SAP), with a focus on suspense and Goods Receive Invoice Received (GRIR) accounts, journals, and reconciliations of feeder systems into SAP, as well as a follow-up of recommendations